Observer-Based Sampled-Data Stabilisation of Switched Systems with Lipschitz Nonlinearities and Dwell-Time: Observer-based switching law design

 where

 and

 $V_{\varphi}(t)$ is continuous on each interval $[t_k,t_{k+1})$, $k\in \mathbb{N}_0$, differentiable on each interval $(t_k,t_{k+1})$, $k\in \mathbb{N}_0$ and satisfies

 for some explicitly computable $\mathcal{C}_i>0$, $i=1,2$, in view of the positive-definiteness and continuity of $P_i(t)$, $i\in [\ell]$, satisfying \eqref{eq:P_dot}.
-In view of the exponential Wirtinger inequality \citep{fridman2014introduction} and the fact that $s \mapsto \delta_e(s)= e(s)-e(s_k)$ is absolutely continuous with square-integrable derivative, the functional $V_e(t)$ satisfies
+Due to the exponential Wirtinger inequality \citep{fridman2014introduction} and the fact that $s \mapsto \delta_e(s)= e(s)-e(s_k)$ is absolutely continuous with square-integrable derivative, the functional $V_e(t)$ satisfies

 for some explicitly computable $\mathcal{C}_i>0$, $i=3,4$.
 While $V_e(t)$ may exhibit jumps on $\lbrace s_k \rbrace_{k=1}^\infty$, the exponential Wirtinger inequality further guarantees